Unity-Technologies/com.unity.mobile.logcat/External/UnityLogcatServer/README.md

 device will not allow injection" and say so, rather than dropping every touch in silence.

-Every message is a fixed size, so an unknown type means the reader no longer knows where the next one starts.
+Message sizes are known per type, so an unknown type means the reader no longer knows where the next one starts.
 It stops reading control input at that point and leaves the video stream running, which is the half worth keeping.
+A text message whose length exceeds the cap is skipped by consuming its payload, so that one bad message does not desynchronize the rest.

 Width and height travel with every frame instead of only in the stream header, because they change when the device is rotated or the display is resized.
 The